Skoda Enyaq iV vRS Review 2025: Price, specs & boot space

 All Skoda Enyaq models get a digital display rather than conventional dials.
 This is functional rather than fancy, with a rather small display relative to some rivals.

-A head-up display system is available as part of the Advanced Package.
-This projects key data like your current speed and navigation directions into your field of view – useful, but not at £2,335 unless you want the heated rear seats and heated windscreen that also come in this package.
+A head-up display system was available as part of the Advanced Package.
+This shows key data, like current speed and navigation directions, into your field of view.
+Useful, but £2,335 was steep, unless you wanted heated rear seats and a heated windscreen, which also came in this package.

-There's no real difference between the regular Skoda Enyaq and the Enyaq vRS here, although there's a slightly practicality disadvantage if you go for the Coupe version.
+There's no real difference between the regular Skoda Enyaq and the Enyaq vRS here, although there's a slight practicality disadvantage if you go for the Coupe version.

-Space and practicality is always a Skoda forte, and the Enyaq is a pleasingly spacious car all-round.
-Head and leg space up front is generous even if you're over six foot, and the interior is nice and wide to keep you from bumping arms with the passenger.
+Space and practicality are always a Skoda forte, and the Enyaq is a pleasingly spacious car.
+Head and leg space up front is generous, even if you're over six feet, and the interior is nice and wide to keep you from bumping arms with the passenger.
 Storage throughout is good, too.

 It's in the back where the differences for the Skoda Enyaq Coupe iV vRS come to the fore, because there is a fraction less headroom in the rear of the Coupe due to that sloping roofline.
-It's really not drastic, however, so only the extremely tall will notice.
+It's not drastic, however, so only giants will notice.

-The Skoda Enyaq iV vRS's 585-litre boot capacity is very large even for an SUV, meaning this is a class-leading family SUV for outright space.
+The Skoda Enyaq iV vRS's 585-litre boot capacity is large even for an SUV; it was a class-leading family SUV for outright space.
 Bear in mind that the Enyaq Coupe loses 15 litres of space due to the reshaped rear, but it's minor.
-Fold the rear seats down and there's a vast space for a bike or similar.
+Fold the rear seats down, and you'll squeeze a bike in.

 Handling and ride quality: What is the Skoda Enyaq iV vRS like to drive?

 There's also progressive steering fitted as standard, which aims to make it more direct and stable at high speeds and easier to twirl around town at low speeds.
-Adaptive dampers (that make the ride softer or firmer depending on drive mode) are optional but weren't fitted to our early production test car for reasons that weren't explained.
+Adaptive dampers (that make the ride softer or firmer depending on drive mode) were optional and weren't fitted to our early production test car for unexplained reasons.

 Sounds like a recipe for more fun, yes?
-In practice we're not so sure.
-Yes, there is a touch less body lean when you really attack a series of corners, but it's not significantly more agile than a Skoda Enyaq Sportline.
-You do get a Sport mode for the stability control (another vRS-specific feature) which gives it a bit of a rear-wheel drive feel, but it's not that noticeable.
+In practice, we're not so sure.
+Yes, there is a touch less body lean when you attack a series of corners, but it's not significantly more agile than a Skoda Enyaq Sportline.
+You get a Sport mode for the stability control (another vRS-specific feature), which gives it a bit of a rear-wheel drive feel, but it's not that noticeable.

-The steering is pretty direct and nicely weighted (albeit numb), but then progressive steering is also standard on a regular Enyaq Sportline, which also gets slightly sportier suspension than a normal Enyaq.
-Really, the vRS doesn't feel much different than that car, even driven back-to-back.
+The steering is pretty direct and nicely weighted (albeit numb), but progressive steering is also standard on a regular Enyaq Sportline, which also gets slightly sportier suspension than a normal Enyaq.
+Really, the vRS doesn't feel much different from that car, even driven back-to-back.
 Is it sporty?
-Not really, if we're honest, regardless of which of the multiple drive modes you have it in.
+Not really, if we're honest, regardless of which drive mode you have it in.
 A Kia EV6 or Polestar 2 feels a fair bit more lively.

-The upside is that the ride isn't really any worse than a regular high-spec Enyaq.
-Sure, the bigger wheels thump about a bit over rough tarmac, but it's generally pretty smooth and plenty comfortable enough on the motorway.
-The brake pedal feel isn't an issue either - sometimes in electric cars or hybrids it can be tricky to judge.
+The upside is that the ride isn't worse than a regular high-spec Enyaq.
+The bigger wheels thump over rough tarmac, but it's generally pretty smooth and comfortable enough on the motorway.
+The brake pedal feel isn't an issue either - sometimes in electric cars or hybrids, it can be tricky to judge.

-There's only one engine (and no gearbox to speak of) in the Skoda Enyaq iV vRS.
-With dual motors giving it four-wheel drive, the power output is 299PS, with 460Nm of torque.
+There are two motors (and no gearbox) in the Skoda Enyaq iV vRS.
+This gives it four-wheel drive and a power output of 299PS, with 460Nm of torque.

-That sounds like plenty, but when you consider than the Enyaq weighs well over two tonnes it's not a vast reserve.
+That sounds like plenty, but considering the Enyaq weighs well over two tonnes, it's not a vast reserve.
 And even then Skoda is cheating a bit, with that full power only available for 30 seconds as a 'boost' function.
-You won't get that full figure with a low battery charge, either.
+Likewise, you won't get that full figure with a low battery charge.

-Still, 30 seconds is plenty for most situations, and because it's an EV the power is instantly available as soon as you stomp on the throttle.
-0-62mph comes up in a perky-enough 6.5 seconds, and although it tails off after that point it's hardly slow, and will dispatch an overtake with ease.
-Off-the-line you aren't plagued by wheelspin either due to that four-wheel drive.
+Still, 30 seconds is plenty for most situations, and because it's an EV, the power is instantly available as soon as you stomp on the throttle.
+0-62mph comes up in a perky-enough 6.5 seconds, similar to a post-facelift 85 car, and although it tails off after that, it's hardly slow.
+Off the line, you aren't plagued by wheelspin either due to that four-wheel drive.

-The problem is that we've come to expect this kind of acceleration from all electric cars, so the performance models have to deliver more.
-By comparison cars like the Kia EV6 AWD and Polestar 2 Dual Motor put out noticeably more power, with 0-62mph coming up in about five seconds or less.
-They both feel considerably faster, so if you want that laugh-out-loud acceleration then the Skoda won't be for you.
+The problem is that we've come to expect this kind of acceleration from all electric cars, so the performance models must deliver more.
+By comparison, cars like the Kia EV6 AWD and Polestar 2 Dual Motor put out noticeably more power, with 0-62mph coming up in about five seconds or less.
+They both feel considerably faster, so if you want laugh-out-loud acceleration, the Skoda won't be for you.

-Extra performance always comes at a price, and in electric cars it's usually range.
+Extra performance always comes at a price, and it's usually range.
 The Enyaq iV vRS is also four-wheel drive which has an impact too.

-Happily, the drop compared to the regular Enyaq isn't too steep at all.
-As standard it gets an 80kWh battery (77kWh of that is usable), translating to an official WLTP range of 321 miles.
-Realistically that probably translates to 250-300 miles of range depending on where you're driving it - it'll be less efficient on a motorway.
+Happily, the drop compared to the regular Enyaq isn't too steep.
+As standard, it gets an 80 kWh battery (77 kWh of that is usable), translating to an official WLTP range of 321 miles.
+Realistically, that probably translates to 250-300 miles of range, depending on where you're driving it - it'll be less efficient on a motorway.

 There's a little bonus if you go for the Enyaq Coupe iV vRS, which officially does 323 miles on a charge because its body shape cuts through the air more cleanly.
 That's hardly a deal-breaker, but every little helps.